seyrani/nitro5fancontrol/README.md

    * Verify your device model: `dmidecode -s system-product-name`
    * Review the logs for compatibility with your Acer Nitro device.
    *
-It has been coded with Python and PyQt, based on the fork of Jebaitedneko/Acer-Nitro-5-AN515-58-EC-Control-Linux.
+It has been coded with Python and PyQt, based on the fork of Jebaitedneko/Acer-Nitro-5-AN515-58-EC-Control-Linux, and tested on Linux Mint 22.1.